12 Crypto Leverage Trading Strategies to Control Exposure

 Related: How much leverage is required to short sell?

-So why do you need to do this before and why not just go with the flow and see how the market behaves?
+Why do this before and why not just go with the flow and see how the market behaves?

 This is a question that most newbies ask themselves and then they get caught up in a bad market situation and the only way out is to take a painful loss.